AnnieRae1111/AnnieRae1111/README.md

 I'm a creative software engineer with a passion for design.
 I love creating unique web based experiences that level up your presence in the digital realms.

-* 🌍  I'm based in Boulder, CO
+* 🌍  I'm based in Denver, CO
 * ✉️  You can contact me at [annierae.elizabeth@gmail.com](mailto:annierae.elizabeth@gmail.com)
 * 🤝  I'm open to collaborating on frontend design or development projects.